Smileynator/blender-mdb-addon/README.md

 https://github.com/Smileynator/blender-mdb-addon/archive/refs/heads/master.zip

 Please leave any problems as an Issue with logs and screenshots if possible.
+Very little error catching has been implemented, so expect some problems.

 ## Features
 - Importing of any .mdb Model